-- 69. The Ngā Mana Whenua o Tāmaki Makaurau Collective Redress Act 2014 and its associated deed provide collective redress for the shared interests of the 13 iwi and hapū of Tāmaki Collective in maunga, motu and lands within Tāmaki Makaurau (Auckland).
+- 67. The Ngā Mana Whenua o Tāmaki Makaurau Collective Redress Act 2014 and its associated deed provide collective redress for the shared interests of the 13 iwi and hapū of Tāmaki Collective in maunga, motu and lands within Tāmaki Makaurau (Auckland).
 These provisions do not settle any historical Treaty claims, which are addressed through specific settlements with each iwi/hapū.
-The redress provided through the Act is provided 'on account' of those individual Treaty settlements. - 70.
+The redress provided through the Act is provided 'on account' of those individual Treaty settlements. - 68.
 A significant part of the collective redress is concerned with governance and management arrangements over the maunga of central Auckland and some of the islands of Tīkapa Moana (Hauraki Gulf).
-Tūpuna Maunga are vested in the Tūpuna Taonga o Tāmaki Makaurau Trust and the Maunga Authority is responsible for their day-to-day administration and management. - 71.
-There are no close Tūpuna Maunga to the project site.
-Ohuiarangi/Pigeon Mountain is located approximately 5km away to the northwest of the project sire.
-We consider it unlikely that the project site will directly affect any Tūpuna Maunga. - 72.
-Some commercial redress is also included in the Tāmaki Collective arrangements, in the form of rights of first refusal (RFR) over Crown properties over a wide area of Auckland5, and second rights to purchase deferred selection properties not selected or acquired by iwi/hapū under their individual settlements. - 73.
+Tūpuna Maunga are vested in the Tūpuna Taonga o Tāmaki Makaurau Trust and the Maunga Authority is responsible for their day-to-day administration and management. - 69.
+The closest Tūpuna Maunga to the project site is Matukūruru/Wiri Mountain approximately 15 kilometres to the west.
+We consider it unlikely that the project will directly affect this, or any other, Tūpuna Maunga. - 70.
+Some commercial redress is also included in the Tāmaki Collective arrangements, in the form of rights of first refusal (RFR) over Crown properties over a wide area of Auckland5, and second rights to purchase deferred selection properties not selected or acquired by iwi/hapū under their individual settlements. - 71.
 Although the proposed project site lies within the RFR area, none of the land within it is Crown-owned.
-Therefore, the project would not affect any commercial redress available to Ngā Mana Whenua o Tāmaki Makaurau under the Ngā Mana Whenua o Tāmaki Makaurau Collective Redress Act 2014, which is managed by the Whenua Haumi Roroa o Tāmaki Makaurau Limited Partnership
+Therefore, the project would not affect any commercial redress available to Ngā Mana Whenua o Tāmaki Makaurau under the Ngā Mana Whenua o Tāmaki Makaurau Collective Redress Act 2014, which is managed by the Whenua Haumi Roroa o Tāmaki Makaurau Limited Partnership.